Fluorouracil (5FU) and mitomycin C

 The chemotherapy drugs used are

 You have mitomycin and fluorouracil into your bloodstream (intravenously).
 You can have them through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
 Or you may have them through a central line, a portacath or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+The tube can stay in place throughout the course of treatment.

 On the first day of your treatment, you have an injection of mitomycin.
-You will also start an infusion of fluorouracil that lasts for 4 days.
+You will also start a drip (infusion) of fluorouracil that lasts for 4 days.
 You may stay in hospital while having your chemotherapy.